nikwin/nikwin.github.io/_posts/2018-10-23-thisWarOfMineNotes.md

 ---
 layout: post
-title: 'This War of Mine Notes'
+title: "This War of Mine Notes"
 tag: notes
 date: 2018-10-23
 desc: Rough notes on the game This War of Mine.